stashed/docs/docs/guides/latest/auto-backup/workload.md

 **Required Annotations for Workloads:**

-You have to add the following 3 annotations to a targetted workload to enable backup for it:
+You have to add the following 3 annotations to a targeted workload to enable backup for it:

 1. Name of the `BackupConfigurationTemplate` object where a template for `Repository` and `BackupConfiguration` has been defined.